akhodakivskiy/VimFx/documentation/tools.md

 [gulp] is the task runner used to automate most of the common VimFx tasks.

 The tasks are defined in [gulpfile.coffee].
-They are summarized in the follwing sub-sections.
+They are summarized in the following sub-sections.

 (There are a few more tasks defined in [gulpfile.coffee], but they are only used